-Info regarding apprenticeship vacancies in the local area will be posted here.
+Info regarding apprenticeship vacancies and various opportunities to gain experience online and in the local area will be posted here.
 The page will be updated regularly so keep checking back to find the perfect option for you!
 Application packs and info regarding the position will be posted here.

 If you would like further information on any of these vacancies, please contact our in-house careers advisor.